 Required Licenses

-- Business License: Must be registered with the local government and comply with state regulations.
+- Business License: Must be registered with the local government, typically requiring proof of business name and address.

-- Hazardous Waste Management License: Required if handling or disposing of hazardous materials during cleaning; includes training and certification in hazardous waste management.
+- Waste Management License: Required if disposing of hazardous materials or large debris.

 Insurance Requirements

-- General Liability Insurance: Minimum coverage of $1 million per occurrence to protect against bodily injury and property damage claims.
+- General Liability Insurance: Minimum coverage of $1 million to protect against bodily injury and property damage claims.

-- Workers' Compensation Insurance: Required for businesses with employees; provides coverage for medical expenses and lost wages due to work-related injuries.
+- Workers' Compensation Insurance: Required for businesses with employees, covering medical expenses and lost wages due to work-related injuries.

 Training Certifications